-Energy-efficiency is a large component of many climate change abatement plans, yet efficiency policies have not often been rigorously evaluated, particularly in low and middle incomes countries where the scope for implementing them is the greatest.
-Low hanging fruit in energy efficiency improvements are likely to be abundant.
-However, a common concern is that energy efficiency policies do not reduce, but rather increase, energy consumption by lowering the effective price of energy services (Jevons, 1905; Nordhaus, 1996).
+Energy-efficiency is a large component of many climate change abatement plans.
+However, efficiency policies have not often been rigorously evaluated, particularly in low and middle incomes countries where the scope for implementing them may be greatest.

 Differentiating between the private and social returns of efficiency in such programmes will be important in developing countries.
-For example, when tariffs are below private costs for political reasons, there may be much stronger rationales for utility-led demand-side management and energy-efficiency programmes.
+For example, when tariffs are below private costs for political reasons, there may be much stronger rationales for utility-led demand-side management and energy-efficiency programmes, as the incentives to reduce consumption on the part of households might be limited.
+Note that the issue of limited incentives for energy efficiency is also true for countries with fossil fuel subsidies (Davis 2017).
+As another rational for public intervention, recent work in the Kyrgyz Republic suggests that the social returns to energy efficiency can also include benefits in the form of increased reliability (Carranza and Meeks 2019), which consumers might not internalize.
+Recent experimental evidence from installing pre-paid meters in Cape Town, South Africa, found that these new technologies reduced consumption while directly removing the challenges associated with bill payments (Jack and Smith 2019).

-Consider cities, which consume about 75% of the world's primary energy (United Nations 2014).
-At the same time, they are at the heart of any demand-side and energy-efficiency policies as they represent the richest consumers and largest markets.
-Such policies can not only reduce consumption - in turn aiding mitigation efforts - but also address some of the costs of bad urban energy services.
-For instance, experimental evidence from installing pre-paid meters in Cape Town, South Africa, found that these new technologies reduced consumption while directly removing the challenges associated with bill payments (Jack et al. 2015).
-In cities the role of passive building design deserves more attention, especially as Africa and Asia home to some of the fastest growing cities and so a large number of new buildings will have come off the ground.
-The specific issues around building more compact and more efficient urban areas are discussed in the IGC Cities evidence paper.
+Such policies can not only reduce consumption - in turn aiding mitigation efforts - but also address some of the costs of poor urban energy services.
+Cities, which consume about 75% of the world's primary energy (United Nations 2014), are at the heart of any demand-side and energy-efficiency policies as they represent the richest consumers and largest markets.
+In cities, the role of passive building design deserves more investigation, especially as Africa and Asia home to some of the fastest growing cities and so a large number of new buildings will have come off the ground.
+Recent work in Mexico suggests that energy-efficient housing might not always have the intended energy savings (Davis et al 2019), and therefore careful planning given the existing evidence should help improve the outcomes of such programs.
+Note that the specific issues around building more compact and more efficient urban areas are further discussed in the IGC Cities evidence paper.